 - Traffic flow

 - Search data and real-time customer feedback via live streaming experiences (chats + reactions)

 Crafting Campaigns Influenced By First-Party Data Analysis

 Once you understand the power of video commerce as an ideal source for first-party data, it becomes easier for you to get back to your audiences with campaigns and strategies that can be hyper-personalized to their purchase behaviors.
 In 2019, consulting firm BCG reported that brands offering personalized services noted a 25% revenue increase.

-Here’s a four-step strategy guide for leveraging first-party data from livestream shopping events and adapting them according to your brand’s needs:
+Here’s a four-step strategy guide for leveraging first-party data from livestream video shopping events and adapting them according to your brand’s needs:

 1. List the data points you wish to track

-Events generate a plethora of first-party data, ranging from basic name and details to more in-depth metrics such as add-to-cart rates.
+Events generate a plethora of first-party data, ranging from basic names and details to more in-depth metrics such as add-to-cart rates.
 However, for a campaign, you must focus on the data points that will help you create successful conversions.

 For example, if your marketing goal is to reduce shopping cart abandonment, the attention should rest on add-to-cart rates and similar behavior.
 It helps you personalize your communication with the customer.